hacksmiths/handbook/README.md

 * Hacksmiths HQ, based on Airtable, is the home for our team profiles, project details, finances and sponsorship details.
 * Airtable also contains our credentials to login to other accounts.
+* Hacksmiths Ops, a GitHub repository, to manage our projects.
 * Private Facebook Group, to discuss things in a more informal setting.
 * Google Drive, to store files between one another.
+We have a new folder as of the 2017-18 academic year.

 When you join, you will be added to all of these platforms.
 More detail about Hacksmiths HQ is below.